denisecase/dfir-pwsh-forensic-copy/README.md

 ## Technical Notes

-Open PowerShell terminal, type a command and hit ENTER to run a script.
+Use the VS Code menu to open a new terminal (Terminal \ New Terminal or any other method you like).

-In PowerShell commands, the ./ notation specifies the current working directory, allowing commands to reference files and folders located in the current working directory without needing to specify the full path.
+In PowerShell commands, the .\ notation specifies the current working directory, allowing commands to reference files and folders located in the current working directory without needing to specify the full path.

-The ./ ensures the file is executed as a script rather than a system command or alias - and it helps prevent users from accidentally running a system command or alias with the same name as their script.
+The .\ ensures the file is executed as a script rather than a system command or alias, and it helps prevent users from accidentally running a system command or alias with the same name as their script.

+SLASH DIRECTION.
+The slash notation for running scripts in PowerShell uses a backslash (\), not a forward slash (/).
+In both Windows and Mac/Linux environments, the correct notation is .\\script.ps1 when referencing the current directory.
+However, on Mac/Linux, PowerShell is often run with a forward slash (/) in general, but Windows always uses the backslash for file paths.

 ## PowerShell Commands